Chapter 21 — Teeth in the Dark

 I fed Merlin first — small strips pressed to his muzzle.
 He ate, tail thumping once, exhausted but focused.
 I chewed after him, raw at first, then cooked near the little fire I coaxed from dry roots and sparks.
 Smoke.
 Grease.
 The taste of something that kept you alive.

 The club lay across my knees, ugly and honest.
-I wrapped a rag around my ribs where the claws had scored me and listened to Merlin breathe.
+I washed the cuts as best I could, and hoped they closed clean.
+I had nothing to bind them and my shirt was slashed open.
+I listened to Merlin breathe.
 For the first time in days the hunger in my bones eased.
 We were bloodied, bruised, and breathing.
 That would have to be enough.